Skip to Content

 via Instagram: @stellablueandcharlietoo

-The Puggle is as fun as he looks.
+The Puggle is as fun as their name sounds.
 Always full of energy and positivity, there’s a lot to love about this Beagle mix.
 As the hybrid of the Beagle and Pug, the Puggle has become fairly popular thanks to its charming personality and adorable looks.

-They’re everything you expect in the perfect lap dog: calm, laid-back, easy-going, affectionate and loyal.
-Because both parent breeds are great with children, the Puggle is the same.
+They’re everything you expect in the perfect lap dog: calm, laid-back, easy-going, loving and loyal.
+And because both parent breeds are great with children, the Puggle is the same.
 They’re fun-loving but also spirited canines.

 It’s worth noting that they do enjoy barking, which is definitely inherited from the Maltese side.
 To keep the barking in check, obedience training is essential.
 But with a face like the Puggle’s, is it really that big of a problem?